The Ultimate Guide to a Truly Effective Procure-to-Pay Process

 A digital procure-to-pay suite also routes the purchase request to all the stakeholders and approvers, in the right order, without any of them so much as sending an email regarding the request.

-Most procure-to-pay solutions auto-create purchase order from approved purchase requisitions and initiate the PO dispatch process.
+Most procure-to-pay solutions auto-create purchase orders from approved purchase requisitions and initiate the PO dispatch process.
 Anything from sending multiple batch orders to a single vendor to creating multiple POs from a single purchase request can be done.

 Going digital with vendor management changes the way your procurement team gauges and rates vendor performance.
 Instead of a hopeful “I think that hardware vendor we used in 2013 offered some great discounts, but I forgot their name”, you can depend on conveniently accessible and reliable vendor data from your procurement system.